-4. Determine how to meet IBLCE Exam requirements
+4. Determine how to meet IBCLC exam requirements

-There are a number of options for meeting the basic IBLCE exam requirements: health sciences education, lactation-specific courses, communication course, and clinical experience hours.
+There are a number of options for meeting the basic IBCLC exam requirements: health sciences education, lactation specific courses, communication course, and clinical experience hours.
 It’s often helpful to look at all of those options and determine which makes sense for you.

-As a first step for determining how to meet the requirements for the IBLCE exam, learn more with my free “How to Become a Lactation Consultant” video.
+As a first step for determining how to meet the requirements for the IBCLC exam, learn more with my free “How to Become a Lactation Consultant” video.

-Certainly, if you’ve already figured out how to meet the IBLCE Exam requirements, maybe you’re ready to take your IBCLC™ journey!
+Certainly, if you’ve already figured out how to meet the IBCLC exam requirements, maybe you’re ready to take your IBCLC journey!
 Get started today!

 If you need more help, please call my office at 703-787-9894 or e-mail us at email@example.com.